ammezie/Laravel-Donate/README.md

 [![Quality Score][ico-code-quality]][link-code-quality]
 [![Total Downloads][ico-downloads]][link-downloads]

-This is a Laravel 5 that adds donation functionality to your website.
+A Laravel 5 that adds donation functionality to your website.